gkurtar/matlab_k4a/Readme.txt

 %   argIrImages         -> an array of IR image file paths of a planar checkerboard pattern
 %   argIrSquareSize     -> an integer which is the size of the square (centimeter) in the IR checkerboard pattern
 %   argSeqDistances     -> an array of distances in cm.
-%   argSeqOfPcFilePaths -> a cell array where each element contains row vector of strings and each string denotes the depth data file path
+%   argSeqOfPcFilePathArray -> a cell array where each element is a string array and each string denotes the depth data file path
 %                          of the corresponding indexed distances array i.e. { [da1.txt, da2.txt, da3.txt], [db1.txt, db2.txt, db3.txt] }
 %   argSeqOfDepthDataToBeCorrected -> an array of Depth Image file paths to be corrected
 %   argDepthDataSize	-> a 1x2 vector denoting the size ( row and col count) of the depth data image matrix